matchVote/matchvote/README.md

 # matchVote

 matchVote keeps you up-to-date with what's happening in politics by finding the politicians that agree and disagree with what's important to you.

+# Development Setup
+    bin/setup

+### NOTES

 Models
 * Users - devise